GIG Fund FAQ

 The intent to apply form asks for some basic details about your organization (location information, financials, etc) and about the project itself (description, start and end dates, and your grant request).

 No. The artist(s) featured in a funded performance must be outside the applicant’s own organization.
 We cannot fund the wages of an applicant’s own company members or resident artists.
-In other words, theatre/dance companies rarely qualify unless they are serving as a venue/host organization for a visiting artist or production company.
+In other words, theatre/dance companies rarely qualify unless they serve as a venue/host organization for a visiting artist or production company.
 Self-produced productions do not qualify.

 Yes.
 However, we still recommend being as specific as possible regarding the events and the audience you intend to reach.
 It may be useful to focus your application on a single artist/ensemble.

-Grant awards are available between $2,000 and $4,000, regardless of an artist’s fee or your project’s total budget.
-You may not request more than $4,000 and you may not request less than $2,000.
+Grant awards are available between $2,000 and $15,000, regardless of an artist’s fee or your project’s total budget.
+You may not request more than $15,000 and you may not request less than $2,000.

-You can view a PDF of the application questions here.
 The character counts referenced in this document include spaces.

 Yes.
 However, funding is determined on a state-by-state basis, and if we receive a high volume of applications from your state, funding priority may be given to applicants who have not previously been awarded.
-Priority will also be given to organizations that are led by or engage an artist(s) who is historically underrepresented or marginalized.

 Learn more from the NEA about fiscal sponsorships.